rafaelha/vscode-flamegraph/README.md

-# Flamegraphs in VS Code
+# Flamegraphs in VS Code - Visualizing Profiles from the py-spy profiler

-####  Flamegraphs with hyperlinks and inline profiling results

-Getting started is as simple as:
-1. Press `Ctrl+Shift+P` (Windows/Linux) or `Cmd+Shift+P` (Mac) to open the command palette
-2. Type "Flamegraph: Profile" and select `Flamegraph: Profile active file with py-spy`
+Getting started is easy.
+Just run the command `Flamegraph: Profile active file with py-spy`.
 That's it!

+(Press `Ctrl+Shift+P` (Windows/Linux) or `Cmd+Shift+P` (Mac) to open the command palette, then select the command.)

-Your code will be profiled and the results will appear automatically.
+Your code will be profiled using `py-spy`.
+Once finished (or interrupted via `Ctrl+C`), the profiling results are visualized as line annotations in the editor and shown as a flamegraph in a new tab.

 ![A demo of the extension](https://github.com/rafaelha/vscode-flamegraph/blob/main/assets/demo.gif?raw=true)

 This is an early version of the extension and is still under active development.
 Currently only py-spy generated profiles are supported but support for other formats is planned.
+Browse your code to identify performance bottlenecks.

 ## Usage